oracle/vagrant-projects/OracleDatabase/README.md

 # Oracle Database Vagrant projects

-This directory contains Vagrant build files to provision an Oracle Database automatically, using Vagrant, an Oracle Linux 7 box and a shell script.
+This directory contains Vagrant build files to provision an Oracle Database automatically, using Vagrant, an Oracle Linux box and a shell script.

 ## Prerequisites

 Read the [prerequisites in the top level README](../README.md#prerequisites) to set up Vagrant with either VirtualBox or KVM.

 ## Getting started

+(These steps may vary slightly for each project. **For more information, please check the individual README within each directory!**)

 1. Clone this repository `git clone https://github.com/oracle/vagrant-projects`
 2. Change into the desired version directory